AlexOrlek/ATCG/README.md

 A methods paper will be written shortly.
 A brief outline is given below, and further information about the general approach can be found in a [paper](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-60) by Meier-Kolthoff et al. describing the genome-genome distance calculator tool.

-1. All-vs-all BLAST is conducted.
+1. BLAST is conducted on assembled nucleotide sequences.
 2. Overlapping alignments are trimmed.
-3. For trimmed alignments, distance metrics are calculated; different metrics reflect different distance concepts: resemblance and containment.
+3. For trimmed alignments, distance metrics are calculated; different metrics reflect different distance concepts: [resemblance and containment](https://www.cs.princeton.edu/courses/archive/spring13/cos598C/broder97resemblance.pdf).
 4. Using pairwise distances, a dendrogram is generated.